ericcornelissen/svgo-action/CONTRIBUTING.md

   - [End-to-End Tests](#end-to-end-tests)
   - [Mutation Testing](#mutation-testing)

+> :information_source: This document covers contributing to v2 of the Action.
+If
-> :information_source: If you want to make a contribution to v1 of the Action,
+> you want to make a contribution to the latest version of the Action check out
+> the [Contributing Guidelines on `main`].
+If you want to make a contribution to
-> please refer to the [Contributing Guidelines for v1].
+> v1 of the Action, please refer to the [Contributing Guidelines for v1].

 ---